 Althea Gibson biography

-Althea Neale Gibson, born on August 25, 1927, in Silver City, South Carolina, blazed a new trail in the sport of tennis, winning some of the sport's biggest titles in the 1950s and becoming the game's first black champion.
+Athlete Althea Neale Gibson was born on August 25, 1927, in Silver, South Carolina.
+Gibson blazed a new trail in the sport of tennis, winning some of the sport's biggest titles in the 1950s and becoming the game's first black champion.

 In 1955, Gibson and her game were sponsored by the United States Lawn Tennis Association, which sent her around the world on a State Department tour that saw her compete in places like India, Pakistan, and Burma.
 Measuring 5-feet 11-inches, and possessing superb power and athletic skill, Gibson seemed destined for bigger victories.
 In 1956, it all came together when she won the French Open.
 Wimbledon and U.S. Open titles followed in 1957 and 1958.
 In all, Gibson powered her way to 56 singles and doubles championships before turning pro in 1959.